 I have been working in a therapeutic setting for over 10 years, but what is more important is that I focus on creating a safe and genuine place to explore and address barriers.
-Augustine Burroughs wrote: "your mind is like an unsafe neighborhood; don't go there alone."
-Sometimes life is this way.
 When you are struggling with stress, conflicted relationships or concerned about your child's well being, finding a therapist to help navigate this path is a welcome solace.

 Prior to starting my own practice, I worked in a community mental health clinic seeing children and their families.
-I enjoyed this job very much, I specialized in seeing children 3-12.
+I enjoyed this work very much.
 I have also held positions working with refugees, people with chronic illness, foster care children, and adults with serious and chronic mental health diagnosis.
 Additionally, I have had both personal and clinical training in working with those experiencing infertility.

 I chose a career in social work because I believe in the social justice principles that guide it.